LinkedInLearning/learning-linux-command-line-3005201/commands.md

 `sudo apt install gcc make perl`

-## 02_03 - Write commands in a shell at the prompt
+## 02_03 - Write commands in a shell at the prompt-Masih

 `ls`